 A second display can give Mac users an expanded desktop and more real estate for their work.
 But for those who also own an iPad, Sidecar lets them avoid buying an expensive monitor and instead use their tablet for a second screen.
-As long as you have a recent Mac and iPad, it only requires a couple of mouse clicks to set up.
+Users only need a recent Mac and iPad, then the setup only requires a couple of mouse clicks.

 Wired vs. Wireless

 Sidecar works either wirelessly or wired.
 In wired mode, Sidecar requires a compatible USB-C cable.
-For an iPad with a Lightning port, users will need a Lightning-to-USB-C cable. iPad users with a USB-C port (11-inch iPad Pro, 12.9-inch iPad Pro - 3rd or 4th generation) will need a USB-C-to-USB-C cable.
+For an iPad with a Lightning port, users will need a Lightning-to-USB-C cable. iPad users with a USB-C port (11-inch iPad Pro, 12.9-inch iPad Pro, iPad Air 4) will need a USB-C-to-USB-C cable.

 To use Sidecar wirelessly, the two devices will need to be within 10 meters (30 feet), with Bluetooth, Wi-Fi, and Handoff turned on.

 Turning on Sidecar